Explore First, Exploit Next: The True Shape of Regret in Bandit Problems: A finite-regret algorithm when is known.

+In this section, and in this section only, as we are discussing a specific strategy (described below in a box), we will not index the regret, the number of times a given arm is pulled, etc., by the said specific strategy.

 We consider the sub-Gaussian framework described in Section~\ref{sec:other-blb} and restrict our attention to the case when $\mu^\star$ is known.
-We provide a refinement of the results of \citemoradd{BPR}{Section~3}.
-Our algorithm is inspired by their Algorithm~1.
+We provide a refinement of the results of \citemoradd{BPR}{Section~3}, already known by these authors themselves (see, e.g., \citemorpar{ESAIM}).
+The algorithm considered below is inspired by Algorithm~1 of \citemor{BPR}.
 For each $t \geq 1$ and $a \in \{1,\ldots,K\}$ such that $N_a(t) \geq 1$, we denote by

 the empirical mean of the rewards obtained between rounds $1$ and $t$ when playing arm $a$.